CESNET/du-docs/docs/nextflow.md

 functions in the pipeline configuration are not currently supported by `kuberun` executor.

-To deal with this bug, you need Nextflow version 20.10.0, this is the only supported version.
+To deal with this bug, you need Nextflow version 22.06.1-edge or later.

 Download
 [nextflow-cfg.sh](deployments/nextflow-cfg.sh)